0x1d/rcond/README.md

 ## Develop

-The dev target will run the main.go directly with environment variable configuration:
+The dev target will run the main.go using the default configuration in `config/rcond.yaml`
-- RCOND_ADDR = 127.0.0.1:8080
-- RCOND_API_TOKEN = 1234567890

 ```sh
 make dev